pixelhero98/LLapDiffusion/README.md

 *Continuous-time latent generation with context samples, query path, latent coordinates, and stable complex poles.*

+## Limitation

+> Less effective when sampling is regular and no temporal (gap) missingness.
+>
+> Realizations of the latent space and the history summarizer are just preliminary, which leaves room for improvement for follow-up works.
+>
+> Parameterized dynamics are locally linearized with the residual MLP as tiny nonlinear corrections.
+A natural follow-up is to derive global and nonlinear parameterized dynamics.

 ## Installation

 Create a Python 3.11 environment and install the package: